ermongroup/cs228-notes/inference/jt/index.md

 ### The junction tree algorithm

-Let us now define the junction tree algorithm, and then explain why it works.
+We now define the junction tree algorithm and explain why it works.
 At a high-level, this algorithm implements a form of message passing on the junction tree, which will be equivalent to variable elimination for the same reasons that BP was equivalent to VE.

 More precisely, let us define the potential $$\psi_c(x_c)$$ of each cluster $$c$$ as the product of all the factors $$\phi$$ in $$G$$ that have been assigned to $$c$$.
 By the family preservation property, this is well-defined, and we may assume that our distribution is in the form